 Careers in the field of mechanical engineering are wide-ranging and employment prospects are excellent.
+90% of our recent graduates have successfully secured a professional or managerial position within six months of graduating (latest Destinations of Leavers from Higher Education survey).
 According to the IMechE the average starting salary for a graduate Mechanical Engineer in the UK is £26,000.
-87%* of our graduates have either gone on to further study or have successfully secured employment.

 You will find many of our graduates working as Graduate Mechanical Engineers, Design Engineers, Graduate Project Managers, Product Design Engineers, Production Engineers, Mechanical Design Coordinators, Supply Managers and Territory Managers for organisations such as AMEC, BAE Systems, Thales,